The Brothers Karamazov: Alexei Fyodorovich Karamazov

 Alexei Fyodorovich (often referred to as Alyosha) is, at age 20, the youngest of the brothers.
 He is the second child of Fyodor Pavlovich's second wife, Sofya Ivanovna, and is thus Ivan's full brother.
 The narrator identifies him as the hero of the novel in the opening chapter, as does the author in the preface.
 At the outset of the events, Alyosha is a novice in the local Russian Orthodox monastery.
 His faith is in contrast to his brother Ivan's atheism.
 The Elder, Father Zosima, who is a father figure and spiritual guide to Alyosha throughout the book, sends him into the world, where he becomes involved with the extreme personalities and fraught relationships in his family and elsewhere.
 At all times he acts as a compassionate and insightful peace maker, and is loved by virtually everyone.

 In creating the character of Alyosha, Dostoevsky was in large part addressing himself to the contemporary Russian radical youth, as a positive alternative to the atheistic approach to justice and attainment of the good.
-Alyosha embodies the same aspiration to a society governed by goodness and compassion that is contained in the Socialist ideal, but not divorced from faith in God, from faith in the immortality of the soul in God, or from the Orthodox Christian tradition in Russia.
+Alyosha embodies the same aspiration to a society governed by goodness and compassion that is contained in the Socialist ideal, but not divorced from faith in God, from faith in the immortality of the soul in God, or from the Eastern Orthodox Christian tradition in Russia.

 Pavel Fyodorovich Smerdyakov

 Pavel Fyodorovich Smerdyakov is the son of "Reeking Lizaveta", a mute woman of the street who died alone giving birth to the child in Fyodor Pavlovich's bathhouse: the name "Smerdyakov" means "son of the reeking one".
 He is rumored to be the illegitimate son of Fyodor Pavlovich.
 He was brought up by Fyodor Pavlovich's trusted servant Grigory Vasilievich and his wife Marfa.
 Grigory tutored him and attempted to give him religious instruction, but Smerdyakov responded with ingratitude and derision.
 On one occasion Grigory had struck him violently across the face: a week later Smerdyakov had his first epileptic seizure.
 The narrator notes that as a child, Smerdyakov was fond of hanging cats and giving them ritualistic burials.
 Grigory told him: "You're not human.
-You're the spawn of the mildew on the bathhouse wall, that's who you are"—a remark for which Smerdyakov never forgave him.
+You're the spawn of the mildew on the bathhouse wall, that's who you are" — a remark for which Smerdyakov never forgave him.
 Smerdyakov becomes part of the Karamazov household as a servant, working as Fyodor Pavlovich's lackey and cook.
 Generally contemptuous of others, Smerdyakov greatly admires Ivan, shares his atheism, and is influenced by his dictum that "everything is lawful".
-Despite his evident shrewdness, other characters—particularly Ivan, Dmitri and Fyodor Pavlovich—underestimate his intelligence.
+Despite his evident shrewdness, other characters — particularly Ivan, Dmitri and Fyodor Pavlovich — underestimate his intelligence.